 It’s what you expect to get if you win based on the previous plays, but it’s just you guessing, not the exact amount.
 You use implied odds to estimate if calling a bet is worth it.

-On a site with good poker bonuses, a jackpot can be a kind of prize you win, but jackpot – as part of the poker terms and phrases – is also the term used for the pot someone wins with a bad beat.
+On a site with generous poker bonuses, a jackpot can be a kind of prize you win, but jackpot – as part of the poker terms and phrases – is also the term used for the pot someone wins with a bad beat.